Pool DE Filters 101: How They Work, Pros & Cons, Best Options, & Your Questions Answered

 How Long Do DE Filters Last?
 And When Is It Time to Replace Them?

 DE grids can last many years.
 The fabric of the grids tends to become brittle and deteriorate after ten or so seasons.
-Though, some users may get more life out of a set while others might not.
+However, some users may get more life out of a set while others might not.
 It’s sort of the luck of the draw and determined by how dirty your pool gets and how well you maintain the balance and chemistry of the water.

 If there is a bit of DE shooting out of the return jets, it is a pretty good indicator that there is either a rip in the grids themselves or a crack in the manifold.